Yafid07/Algorithm/README.md

 ## Project Files

-* `main.cpp` → Implementation of all sorting algorithms
+* `Test.cpp` → Implementation of all sorting algorithms
 * `README.md` → Project documentation and instructions

 ---